 The volumetric efficiency of a pump can be determined by pumping a known volume of þuid from one tank to another and comparing it with the theoretical volume calculated from the number of strokes made.
-This should be done whilst pumping over the well at a reasonable rate to ensure the pump is delivering against pressure (a good time to do this is when circulating prior to running casing and cementing).
+This should be done while pumping over the well at a reasonable rate to ensure the pump delivers against pressure (a good time to do this is circulating before running casing and cementing).

 The volumetric efficiency of a duplex pump will usually be 90 % or more.
 A triplex pump will usually have a volumetric efficiency greater than 95%.

 Hydraulic Power Requirements